grigory-leonenko/redux-easy-actions/README.md

 }
 ```

-Great no strings, easy to change and integrate :)
+Great!
+No strings, easy to change and integrate :)

 ### One additional feature

-Redux have great utility to fast bind store dispatch with actions:
+Redux has a great utility action dispatching and store binding inside the component:

 ```js
 import { bindActionCreators } from 'redux';